This post may contain affiliate links. Please read our disclosure policy.

 - Preheat the oven to 400°F.

-- Roll the dough into balls, about 3.5 oz. each. (will make 8 cookies or ~14 small cookies).
-Mix together the sugar and cinnamon for rolling and roll each cookie dough ball in the cinnamon-sugar mixture.
+- Mix together the sugar and cinnamon for rolling and roll each cookie dough ball in the cinnamon-sugar mixture.

 - Arrange the cookies on prepared baking sheets, and slightly press down just a little. (see video)

 - Bake for 9-10 minutes or until edges appear set.
 May take a minute or two longer, ovens vary.
 Cookies will look and feel very soft when you take them out.
-Top with more white chocolate chips when they come out of the oven.
+Top with more white chocolate chips when they come out of the oven, if desired.

 - Let them rest on the cookie sheet for 15 minutes, then transfer to a cooling rack.
 (I find they are best and most chewy at least an hour later, and even so soft the next day!).
 Enjoy!